All you need to know about Tempeh!

 - Always monitor the changes of colour in Tempeh.

-- Tempeh can also be kept frozen for 3 months from date (before the use by date).
+- Tempeh can also be kept frozen for up to 1 year.
 Once thawed in the refrigerator, tempeh is best consumed within 2 days.

 In a short and easy way: